-- E.1 A treasurer must immediately issue an official receipt, in the form of NCM 6, for all moneys received in his or her official capacity. - E.2 An official receipt must reflect the following - - (a) the official date-stamp of the Traditional community; - (b) the amount of money received; and - (c) the name of the depositor and or the name of the drawer of a third party cheque; - E.2 The name or amount on the receipt may not be altered or rectified and where a mistake occurs, the receipt must forthwith be cancelled and a new receipt be issued - E.3 All cancelled receipts must be retained for audit purposes at the close of each month and the fact that it has been cancelled be reflected on the cash book. - E.4 The number, the date and the amount of the receipt issued for moneys received by cheque must be reflected on the reverse side of the cheque for which it was issued.
+- E.1 A secretariat must immediately issue an official receipt, in the form of NCM 6, for all moneys received in his or her official capacity. - E.2 An official receipt must reflect the following - - (a) the official date-stamp of the traditional community; - (b) the amount of money received; and - (c) the name of the depositor and or the name of the drawer of a third party cheque; - E.2 The name or amount on the receipt may not be altered or rectified and where a mistake occurs, the receipt must forthwith be cancelled and a new receipt be issued

+E.4 The number, the date and the amount of the receipt issued for moneys received by cheque must be reflected on the reverse side of the cheque for which it was issued.